 Fresno Grizzlies Game Notes at Rancho Cucamonga

 The Grizzlies and Quakes continue their six-game series tonight.
 First pitch is scheduled for 6:30 pm PT from LoanMart Field.
-Grizzlies RHP Blake Adams and Quakes LHP Maddux Bruns are the probable starters.
+Grizzlies LHP Michael Prosecky and Quakes RHP Peter Heubeck are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live

-FIRST TRIP TO RANCHO: The Fresno Grizzlies and Rancho Cucamonga Quakes (Dodgers Single-A affiliate) continue their six-game series tonight at LoanMart Field.
-This is the first of two 2023 series between the clubs and the second meeting ever at Rancho Cucamonga.
-The Grizzlies are 1-6 all-time at LoanMart Field.
-The Quakes started playing in Rancho Cucamonga in 1993 after relocating from San Bernardino.
-The team moved into the "Epicenter" on April 1, 1993.
-The Quakes played their first game at the stadium on April 8 against the High Desert Mavericks, winning 7-3.
-The Quakes continued to play their home games at the stadium, now renamed LoanMart Field.
-After being an affiliate of the San Diego Padres for the first eight years in Rancho Cucamonga, the team swapped affiliations with the Lake Elsinore Storm, beginning in the 2001 season.
-For the next 10 seasons, the Quakes were affiliated with the Los Angeles Angels.
-After that season, the Quakes once again changed affiliations, joining the Dodgers' system.
-They have been associated with the Dodgers since 2011, where many Dodgers stars go to rehab.
+COLUMBINE ANNIVERSARY: Today is the 24th anniversary (4/20/1999) of the Columbine shooting at Columbine High School in Colorado.
+The high school is 30 minutes south of Coors Field.
+Today, we remember the lives lost: Matthew Kechter, Rachel Scott, Cassie Bernall, Kyle Velasquez, Daniel Rohrbough, Dave Sanders, John Tomlin, Corey DePooter, Kelly Fleming, Isaiah Shoels, Lauren Townsend, Daniel Mauser and Steven Curnow.

-NO FUN IN ONE-RUNS: All four of the Grizzlies losses this season have been by one run, 5-4 (3x) and 7-6.
-The Grizzlies have left runners in scoring position in their last at-bats in all four games.
+CLOSE LOSSES: All five of the Grizzlies losses this season have been by one or two runs, 5-4 (3x), 7-6 and 2-0.
+The Grizzlies have left runners in scoring position in their last at-bats in the four one-run losses.
+Overall, Fresno is 2-5 in one or two-run games on the young season.

-BEAR BATS: The Grizzlies rank 12th in Minor League Baseball (3rd in Single-A) with a .286 batting average through 10 games.
+BEAR BATS: The Grizzlies rank 12th in Minor League Baseball (3rd in Single-A) with a .279 batting average through 11 games.
 A big reason for the success comes from outfielder Jake Snider.
-The University of Louisville product is eighth in Minor League Baseball with a .448 batting average.
-Former 2022 Grizzlies utility player Sterlin Thompson is first with a .536 batting average (15-for-28) and Braxton Fulford ranks fourth with a .476 batting average.
+The University of Louisville product is seventh in Minor League Baseball with a .448 batting average.
+Former 2022 Grizzlies utility player Sterlin Thompson is first with a .533 batting average (16-for-30) and Braxton Fulford ranks fifth with a .476 batting average.

-HE'S GOT THAT DAWG IN HIM: Grizzlies outfielder EJ Andrews Jr. has been on fire, hitting one homer in Saturday's contest before clubbing two more in Sunday's game.
-The Long Beach native had four wallops all of last season.
-Andrews Jr. was one longball shy on Sunday from tying a single-game franchise record held by Preston Tucker on June 30, 2016.
-Last season, Andrews Jr. became the 9th Fresno State Bulldog to don a Fresno Grizzlies uniform (LHP Dean Hartgraves, '98, RHP Steve Soderstrom, '98-99, C Giuseppe Chiaramonte, '00-'01, RHP Mark Gardner, rehab, '01, OF Tom Goodwin '02, LHP Adam Pettyjohn '04, C Trent Woodward, '15 and '17 and RHP Justin Miller, '19).
+LET'S GO STREAKING: Currently, three Grizzlies batters have a hit streak of six games or more.
+Ryan Ritter has a six-game hit streak after starting the season 0-for-14.
+Ritter is 7-for-25 (.280) with a homer, two doubles, five RBI, three runs and three walks in his streak.
+Luis Mendez is riding a seven-game hit streak, going 8-for-19 (.421).
+Mendez has two doubles, two RBI, 10 runs and nine walks in that span.
+Finally, Jake Snider has hit safely in every game he has batted in (eight).
+Snider is 13-for-29 (.448) with three doubles, six RBI, six runs and seven walks in the streak.

 Fresno RHP Jordy Vargas (0-0, 4.00) vs. Rancho Cucamonga RHP Jerming Rosario (0-0, 1.00)